Caring for you before, during, and after you sail

 - If you choose to travel without adequate insurance, we may not be liable for any losses suffered by Sailors with respect to what insurance covers

-Lastly, just as a final reminder, you cannot travel if you have been advised that you must self-isolate by the NHS test and trace service or you are
+Lastly, just as a final reminder, you cannot travel if you have been advised that you are:

 - Experiencing any COVID-19 symptoms